YunzhiZhang/vegMonitor/README.md

 **Sample output**

 The visualization below shows clumped pixels produced through `vegLossDetection` with the condition of `clumps=TRUE`.

-These red pixels indicate regions which underweent significant vegetation loss.
+The red pixels indicate regions which underwent significant vegetation loss.
 This visualization was created using the layout function of ArcMap version 10.3.

 <img src="/rimg/dest.jpg" width="650">